 Do You Need a Kid-Centric Video Monitor?

 In an age in which home-security cameras are getting ever smarter and packing in more features, you may wonder why you'd even need to consider a dedicated video monitor.
-Why not repurpose an existing home security camera, the thinking goes, and set that up in my child's room instead?
+Why not repurpose an existing home security camera, the thinking goes, and set that up instead?

 To put that approach to the test, we also evaluated the Nest Cam as a baby monitor alongside our other models.
 As our runner-up among wireless home security cameras, the Nest Cam gives us a good opportunity to see how a general camera compares to a model created specifically to monitor kids.